texas-egads/EGaDS-OpenGL-StarterKit/README.md

 Then, we can make use of something called an **Element Buffer Object** that we can then use to define the order of these referenced vertices in order the draw the shapes we want.
 In this case, three triangles.

-Therefore, using our numbering system.
-It would look something like `[0, 4, 3, 4, 1, 5, 3, 5, 2]` to draw 3 triangles with our mapping!
+Therefore, using our numbering system, it would look something like `[0, 4, 3, 4, 1, 5, 3, 5, 2]` to draw 3 triangles with our mapping!

 <p align="center">
   <img src="images/4/Index-Buffer-5.png" alt="Element Buffer 5" width="500" height="auto"/>